coleifer/peewee/docs/peewee/sqlite_ext.rst

         >>> KV.get(KV.key == 'a').value
         {'k1': 'v1', 'k2': 'v2'}

-    The :py:meth:`~JSONField.set` method can also be used with objects, in addition to scalar values:
+    The :meth:`~JSONField.set` method can also be used with objects, in addition to scalar values:

     .. code-block:: pycon